Shaz Khan: Career

+up.
+His commitment to the role was applauded with one critic saying "his performance captures the essence of a troubled spirit with subtle shifts in expression and body language that illustrate inner conflict.
+His ability to oscillate between vigor and vulnerability adds a palpable weight to key confrontations, both in and outside the ring."

 Personal life

 Khan resides with his wife, Saba Khan, since their marriage in 2012, in California, and she gave birth to their child, a son, named Ayaan, in January 2020.